 China is the most populous country (1.3 bit followed by India (1.0 billion), United Sc (276,261 million), Indonesia (219,267 mil etc. In Africa, Nigeria is the most populous country with 117,328 million people.

-These are population estimates for these countries by year 2000. today the population of the countries mentioned above has almost doubled.
+These are population estimates for these countries by the year 2000. today the populace of the countries mentioned above has almost doubled.